 Collision insurance will cover:

-- Damage to your vehicle caused by an accident that is your fault
+- Damage to your vehicle caused by an at-fault collision

-- Damage caused to your vehicle by a hit and run
+- Damage caused to your vehicle by a hit-and-run collision

-For older vehicles you don’t use for your work commute, it might suffice to only have liability coverage.
-Factor in that if your vehicle was damaged in an accident, the repair bill might be higher than the car’s current value.
-Here's an example.
+It might suffice only to have liability coverage for older vehicles you don’t use for your work commute.
+Factor in that if your vehicle sustains damage in a collision, the repair bill might be higher than the car’s current value.

 You have a car that’s approaching 321,868 kilometres.
-Your family doesn’t drive it and you only take it out on weekends to let the engine run.
-The car is damaged in a fender bender and will require extensive repairs.
+Your family doesn’t drive it often, and you only take it out on weekends to let the engine run.
+The car was damaged in a fender bender and will require extensive repairs.

-Consider the vehicle's value.
+Consider the vehicle’s value.
 If the actual value for your car or truck is lower than 10 times what you pay in insurance rates, it might be better to lower your coverage.
-If your vehicle is valued at $5,000 and you have a $1,000 deductible, if an accident occurs, your insurer can only pay a maximum of $4,000.
+If your vehicle is valued at $5,000, you have a $1,000 deductible, and a collision occurs, your insurance provider can only pay a maximum of $4,000.
 The remaining $1,000 is the deductible amount you would have to cover.

-If your premiums for collision are over $400 annually, it might be better to lower your coverage to liability.
-Hence, lowering your coverage to liability-only might save you a few hundred dollars or more on your policy.
+If your premium for collision is over $400 annually, it might be better to lower your coverage to liability.
+Hence, decreasing your coverage to just liability might save you a few hundred dollars or more on your policy.

-There are occasions when you might not want to reduce your coverage to liability-only.
-From vehicles you just paid off to cars you now make your primary vehicles, here's what you need to know.
+There are occasions when you might not want to reduce your coverage to liability alone.
+If you just paid off a vehicle or recently made a car your primary vehicle, here’s what you need to know.

 Some people will choose to lower their insurance coverage to liability-only once their vehicle is paid off.
-Maybe you have a clean driving record and don’t live in a high-risk area where there are a lot of damage claims from traffic accidents or animal crossings that contribute to accidents.
+Maybe you have a clean driving record and don’t live in a high-risk area where there are a lot of damage claims from traffic collisions or animal crossings that contribute to collisions.
 But, if you switch to liability-only, will you have enough to cover damages?
-Here's an example.

-You have a vehicle that's worth $40,000 after you've paid off your auto loan.
-You're in an accident that totals the vehicle.
+You have a vehicle that’s worth $40,000 after you’ve paid off your auto loan.
+You get in a collision that totals the vehicle.
 Will you have the full amount to replace it?

-A suggestion, in this case, is that instead of dropping to a liability-only policy, keep your collision and comprehensive and shop for cheaper insurance.
-You can't predict if you’re going to have an accident.
-But, you can shop around for affordable rates you can lock-in.
+A suggestion, in this case, is that instead of dropping to a liability-only policy, keep your collision and comprehensive coverage and shop for cheaper insurance.
+You can’t predict if you’re going to have a collision.
+But, you can shop around for affordable rates you can lock in.

 Some people have three or four cars between them and their spouse.
-Let's say you have a vehicle that you only have liability coverage on.
+Say you have a vehicle that you only have liability coverage on.
 If you start driving that vehicle again for your daily commute, you might want to increase the coverage on it.
 Consider changing it back to include comprehensive and collision.
-That way if you're in an accident, you'll have adequate coverage for any damages, injuries sustained and property damage.
+That way, if you’re in a collision, you’ll have adequate coverage for any damages, injuries sustained, and property damage.

-If you auto-renew your policy every year, you might find that you're missing out on insurance discounts.
-Maybe you haven't been in any accidents for several years.
-Or, you've taken a driving class.
+If you auto-renew your policy every year, you might find that you’re missing out on insurance discounts.
+Maybe you haven’t been in a collision for several years.
+Or, you’ve taken a driving class.

-Here are a few discounts you can ask your insurer about - and if they don't offer these particular discounts, check online with another insurer.
+Here are a few discounts you can ask your insurance provider about — and if they don’t offer these particular discounts, check online with another provider.